pbaille/crux-starter/doc/article.md

   (:require [crux.api :as crux]
             [crux-starter.p00_setup :refer [node]]))
 ```
-### putting data into the database
+### Putting data into the database
-crux valid documents are arbitrary nested edn maps
+Crux valid documents are arbitrary nested edn maps.
-the only requirement is the presence of a `:crux.db/id` key pointing to either a keyword or a map
+The only requirement is the presence of a `:crux.db/id` key pointing to either a keyword or a map.

-let's say that we have a clojure map that fulfill this requirement
+Let's say that we have a clojure map that fulfill this requirement.

 ``` clojure
 (def data1 {:crux.db/id :data1
             :myfield "mydata"})
 ```
-we can transact it to the database like this
+We can transact it to the database like this:

 ``` clojure
 (crux/submit-tx node
                 [[:crux.tx/put data1]])
 ```
-the simplest way to retrieve it is to use `crux/entity`
+The simplest way to retrieve it is to use `crux/entity`:

 ``` clojure
 (crux/entity (crux/db node) :data1)
 ;;=> {:crux.db/id :data1, :myfield "mydata"}
 ```
-the `crux/db` call is returning the current value of our database
+The `crux/db` call is returning the current value of our database.
-if we are interested in retrieving its value at a given time we can feed it a second argument
+If we are interested in retrieving its value at a given time we can feed it a second argument.

 ``` clojure
 (crux/db node #inst "2000") ;; returns the value of the database as in the beginning of the year 2000
 ```
-as we can check our previously trasacted `:data1` document does not yet exists in 2000
+As we can check our previously trasacted `:data1` document does not yet exists in 2000.

 ``` clojure
 (crux/entity (crux/db node #inst "2000") :data1) ;;=> nil
 ```
-`crux/submit-tx` can take several transactions
+`crux/submit-tx` can take several transactions.

 ``` clojure
 (crux/submit-tx node
                 [[:crux.tx/put {:crux.db/id :data2 :foo {:arbitrary {:nested "map"}}}]
                  [:crux.tx/put {:crux.db/id :data3 :data 3}]])
 ```
-the `:crux.tx/put` operation is letting you specify the valid time frame of the given document
+The `:crux.tx/put` operation is letting you specify the valid time frame of the given document.

 ``` clojure
 (crux/submit-tx node